MxPerrot/BigBookSociety/README.md

    docker-compose run cleanup
    ```

-   > [!WARNING]
+   **WARNING**
-   > This will erase all files in the data folder, including the three files of step 1
+   This will erase all files in the data folder, including the three files of step 1

 ## Environment Variables